doughgle/cryptocracy/README.md

 Once a Data Owner has the `params`, they can begin encrypting files with access policies.
 They can also generate a user key pair.

+---

 #### Encrypt your first file

-Now we're on the Data Owner's machine.
+The following steps are executed on a *Data Owner's machine*.

 First, we need to get the public scheme parameters from the bucket.
-Since the public parameters are in plaintext, we can simply download using the url given upon upload.
+Since the public parameters are in plaintext, we can simply download using the url given by the Key Authority.

 ```bash
 (DO)$ wget 'https://encrypted-files-playground-cab79872-ccda-4987-8115-d024dd19618d.s3.amazonaws.com/params?Signature=9DIXUT0PLP83TVH2REWVTLSVDQAFZIW&AWSAccessKeyId=QOJC73Y43KCG0B45H5W1C&Expires=1554989651' -O ~/.cryptocracy/params